dadevel/knowledge-graph/graph/notes/lateral-movement/rdp.md

     aardpclient 'rdp+kerberos-password://corp\jdoe:passw0rd@srv01.corp.local/?dc=dc01.corp.local'
     ~~~

-Kerberos support in `xfreerdp` and `rdesktop` seems to be incomplete.
+Kerberos support in `rdesktop` seems to be incomplete.
 `crackmapexec` should support it, but currently throws an exception.
 `aardwolf` does support it, but doesn't implement dynamic resolution and shared folders yet.